ibm-cloud-docs/Cloudant/api/design_documents.md

 `COPY` is a non-standard HTTP command.
 {: tip}

-Copying a design document does not automatically reconstruct the view indexes.
-Like other views, these views are recreated the first time you access the new view.
+Copying a design document doesn't automatically reconstruct the view indexes.
+Like other views, these views are re-created the first time that you access the new view.
 {: note}

 The following example requests that {{site.data.keyword.cloudant_short_notm}} copy the design document `recipes` to the new design document `recipelist`,